os-fpga/yosys_verific_rs/scripts/synth/README.md

 # Command line arguments
 - --config_files: The JSON configuration files

-# Input JSON settings format
+# Input JSON configurations format
 The input JSON file contains list of benchmarks with synthesis run configurations.

 - tool - The tool to run the synthesis with (vivado/yosys),